ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued working on personal React project https://twitter.com/saromsaweb/status/1092916891058954240

 **Thoughts:** I ended up doing a lot of troubleshooting.
 I think I've come to grips with react-router and I'm trying to work through the different pages I need to set up for me site.

+### Day 67: February 6, 2019

+**Today's Progress:** Continued working on personal React project https://twitter.com/saromsaweb/status/1093269082202402818

+**Thoughts:** Getting more confident with React.
+My frustation is with CSS.
+It's not that I'm not confident, it's just I can end up spending so much time on making my breakpoints look good.